Saturday, September 19, 2026 9am-4pm

 Where Paper Ballots are Used

-The voter shall fill in the oval next to the name of the candidate of their choice for each office for which they intend to vote.
+The voter shall make a mark (X) in the square next to the name of the candidate of their choice for each office for which they intend to vote.
 To vote for a person whose name does not appear on the ballot, the voter shall write in the name of the person of their choice in the space provided for a write-in vote.
-On referendum questions, the voter shall fill in the oval next to “yes” if in favor of the question, or the voter shall fill in the oval next to “no” if opposed to the question.
+On referendum questions, the voter shall make a mark (X) in the square next to “yes” if in favor of the question, or the voter shall make a mark (X) in the square next to “no” if opposed to the question.

 Where Optical Scan Voting is Used